alaserimaha/Save-HTML-Form-value-to-MySQL-using-PHP/README.md

 ## 3. Create a php page to connect a web page to a database.

 ## 1. Create a web page to receive input.
-Let's say we want a web page to receive an integer, we have created a simple html page.
-You can find it from the attachments above
+Let's say we want a web page to receive an integer, we will create a simple html page (and save it as a php file) you can find it from the attachments above